cynixx3/third-party-miner-installer-for-ethos/README.md

 - GITHUB_USERNAME
 - GITHUB_PASSWORD

+An example file is in this [repository](https://github.com/cynixx3/third-party-miner-installer-for-ethos/blob/master/.gituser) but is not installed by default.

 ## Development
-If you are a developer please check the [developers](https://github.com/cynixx3/third-party-miner-installer-for-ethos/blob/master/DEVELOPERS.md) guide for information on how to add your miner to ethos and / or this repo.
+If you are a developer please check the [developers guide](https://github.com/cynixx3/third-party-miner-installer-for-ethos/blob/master/DEVELOPERS.md) for information on how to add your miner to ethos and this repo.

 ### Contributing
 Any setting changes to the miner-manager (like an updated release) should be made to the miner.settings file in each miners branch of this repo.